Lead Data Scientist at Merck Life Science KGaA, Darmstadt, Germany

 I completed my PhD in deep learning based time series forecasting in 2023 with the Karlsruhe Institute of Technology.
 In sktime, I am focusing on forecasting methods (mainly deep learning based ones) and implementing pipelines.

-• Benchmarking Time Series Foundation Model with sktime
+- Benchmarking Time Series Foundation Models with sktime

-Bernhard is a Senior Data Scientist at Merck.
-For more information you can connect with him on LinkedIn. :-)
+Bernhard is a Senior Data Scientist at Merck with a PhD in deep learning and over 5 years of experience in applying data science and data engineering within different industries.
+For more information you can connect with him on LinkedIn. 🙂

 Bogdan Girman is an expert in Machine Learning and DevOps, with extensive experience in implementing scalable, reproducible ML systems.
 He is passionate about bridging the gap between development and operations in AI.